mretegan/pymca/CONTRIBUTING.rst

 Start
 #######

-To start release procedure one need to push commit with modified version in src/PyMca5/__ini__.py.
-If release procedure was broken on `wheels` step before uploading to test-PyPI, one can push changes and restart release manually.
+tart the release procedure by push a commit to the `master` branch with modified version in `src/PyMca5/__init__.py`.
+If the release pipeline fails during the `wheels` step before uploading to test-PyPI, changes can be commited and the release pipeline can be started manually.
-The release include upload wheels to test-PyPI and PyPI as well as creating executable files (installer for Windows and universal dmg for MacOS).
+The release includes upload wheels to test-PyPI and PyPI as well as creating executable files (installer for Windows and universal dmg for MacOS).

-The action can take about an hour.
+The entire release pipeline can take about an hour.

 Test
 #######

-The CI run tests using wheels and only check that bundled versions do not crush on launch to avoid any incompatibility.
-That is why frozen (fat) binaries should be tested manually! using the following procedure:
+The CI run tests on wheels and only check that bundled versions do not crash on launch to avoid any incompatibility.
+That is why frozen (fat) binaries should be tested manually using the following procedure:

 `call/load 1D plugins` → `interactive console`